coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Coq extensible parsing is performed by *Camlp5* which is essentially a LL1
-parser: it decides which notation to parse by looking tokens from left to right.
+parser: it decides which notation to parse by looking at tokens from left to right.
 Hence, some care has to be taken not to hide already existing rules by new
 rules.
 Some simple left factorization work has to be done.
 Here is an example.